Karviná: History

 The first written mention of Karviná is from 1268.
 It was located on a trade route, which helped its development.
 It gained various privileges, but the prosperity ended with the Thirty Years' War.

 The discovery of hard coal deposits in Karviná in the second half of the 18th century brought a major turnaround in the economic development of Karviná and the entire region.
 The less significant village of Karviná near the important town of Fryštát gained importance for the whole of Austria-Hungary.

 Following World War I, the area was contested by Poland and Czechoslovakia, and after the split of Cieszyn Silesia in 1920 it became a part of Czechoslovakia as the main mining centre in the country.
 In 1923, it gained city rights.

 In October 1938, the area was annexed by Poland as part of the region known as Trans-Olza, and during World War II it was occupied by Nazi Germany.
 The German occupying administration operated a Gestapo prison in the city, and several forced labour camps, including a Polenlager solely for Poles, a camp solely for Jews, and a subcamp of the Nazi prison in Cieszyn.
 After the war, the area again became a part of Czechoslovakia.

 In 1948, Karviná, Fryštát, and the surrounding villages of Darkov, Ráj and Staré Město were merged into one city named Karviná.
 The coat of arms of Fryštát was chosen as the coat of arms of Karviná.
 Fryštát became the historical centre of this industrial city.
 The period after World War II is characterised by the economic orientation on heavy industry.
 In 2003, Karviná became a statutory city.

 Demographics

 According to the 1980 census, at its peak, Karviná had 78,546 inhabitants.
 In the 21st century, the population dropped under 50,000.
 According to the 2021 census, 5.1% of the population are Poles and 4.4% of the population are Slovaks (including people with two ethnicities).
 The Polish population has been historically declining.
 In the past the town had a significant German community.

 Economy

-Karviná is one of the most important coal mining centres in the country.
-Together with Ostrava and several neighbouring towns, it forms the industrial Ostrava-Karviná Coal Basin.
-Due to low profitability, however, mining is curtailed and in 2021, two mines were closed.
-Coal mining as the main economic activity in the city will be gradually replaced by revitalization of the landscape after mining.
+Karviná was one of the most important coal mining centres in the country.
+Together with Ostrava and several neighbouring towns, it formed the industrial Ostrava-Karviná Coal Basin.
+Due to low profitability, however, mining was curtailed and in 2021, two mines were closed.
+From this year, coal mining as the main economic activity in the city is gradually replaced by revitalisation of the landscape after mining, carried out by the former mining company OKD.
+Mining in the region was completely stopped in 2026.